 “Don’t forget to like.
 Subscribe.
 Share.
 Hit – no! – smash that bell icon.
-Of course, follow me on all of my social media accounts so I can tell you how my life is better than yours.”
-These days, no one wants you – your physical company.
-People are aiming towards your attention and your credit card.
+Of course, follow me on all of my social media accounts, so I can tell you how my life is better than yours.”
+These days, no one wants you – your actual physical presence.
+People are aiming towards your attention and your wallet.

-If you are here reading, you probably acknowledge the huge amount of time you spend each day inside the soul-sucking algorithmic online playground that now represents a large part of our overall existence.
+If you are here reading, you probably acknowledge the huge amount of time you spend each day inside the soul-sucking algorithmic online playground that now represents a large portion of our overall existence.

 And though you realize your dependence on social media, you still can’t quit.

 I get it.

 Letting go of something that consumes a good part of your life is a tough nut to crack.

 In this post, I’m combining my personal experience together with scientific research and add a flavor of fictional characters from a famous book to help you break from your social media addiction.